 However, there are at least 15 types of HPV that have a high-risk of causing cervical cancer.
 These types are thought to prevent the cells from working normally, eventually causing them to reproduce at an uncontrollable rate and leading to the growth of a cancerous tumour.

-Further risk factors, aside from the HPV infection, which can increase a women’s chance of developing cervical cancer include smoking and having a weakened immune system.
+Further risk factors, aside from the HPV infection, which can increase a woman’s chance of developing cervical cancer include smoking and having a weakened immune system.

 Why is cervical screening so important?

 Cervical cancer is one of the few types of cancers that can actually be prevented.
-This is the point of cervical screening (also known as smear tests).
+This is the reason for cervical screening (also known as a smear test).

 In the UK, between the ages of 25 and 64, every woman who is registered with a GP is invited to undergo cervical screening.
 This will occur every three years until the age of 50, when it decreases to every five years.